mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

       -  Cooccurrence file : 970,663,456 bytes, 60,666,466 elements (i.e. 16 bytes per line)
       -  Using x_max: 10.000000, alpha: 0.750000
    + applying it to ``kaggle words`` dataset :
+      -  CHECK : Should embeddings ignore all punctuation?
+      -  Did read that GloVe obeys newlines (so that window doesn't go from one line to the next)